PGSafarik/Gorgona/README.md

 However, the repository of the project on Github will be preserved for any interested parties, or for future generations to know that such a project ever existed...

 Project Morfeus, which was developed in parallel with Gorgon, was separated from it as an independent utility and continues to be developed independently

+11/01/2023 Aktualize:
+* Default Foxlib version is 1.7.81
+* Gorgon's top-level windows are now managed by the FoxGHI library.
+The default version is 0.4.1
+* The Window toolbars is managed with FoxGHI header Boxes
+* Modified top-level window layout following the change in top-level window management
+* The item find frame moved on Header bar
+* Insert a new module for support run games from Steam.
+For now, you have to manually search for the Steam app id and enter it in the command field
+* Insert a new module for support an games installed with the Legendary utility (Epic games and Gog.com).
+Again, you must manually enter the game id.
+* A simple outline of item validation.
+So far it checks (and not correctly) validity by the existence of an executable file for native items.
+Items that are evaluated as not valid are dumped to stdout.
+* The XML tags representing the individual game list items are now grouped into the xml tag "Library".
+This change is currently incompatible with the previous versions and the original xml data file will not load correctly.
+You need to manually fix it or create a new one.
+* A few minor corrections and changes

 ## 5. AUTHOR AND PROJECT LICENCION:
 Copyright (C) 2015 - 2022 Pavel Šafařík <drakarax@seznam.cz>